NIH-HPC/snakemake-class/exercise04/README.md

 file is `Snakemake` and the final product is `Snakemake.finished`.

 Snakemake workflows can make use of configuration files in [yaml](yaml.org) or [json](https://www.json.org/) format.
-The configuration file is specified at the top level of the Snakefile.
+The configuration file can be specified at the top level of the Snakefile.
 For example:

 ```python